The CPU Strikes Back: Architecting Inference for SLMs on Cisco UCS M7

 We aren’t talking about a 10% boost.
 In our validation of quantization workloads, AMX can deliver inference speeds that are “human-readable” (20–40 tokens per second) for quantized models.

 Why does this matter for your TCO?
-Because GPUs are expensive, scarce, and power-hungry.
+Because the CPU inference SLM case isn’t about compromise — it’s about matching the right silicon to the workload.
+GPUs are expensive, scarce, and power-hungry.

 If you are building an internal chatbot for your HR department to query PDF policy documents (a classic RAG workload), you do not need 200 tokens per second.
 The human eye reads at roughly 5-10 tokens per second.